Dave-Tercey/challenge-one/README.md

-# contact-form-project
+# challenge-one
-This repository contains HTML and CSS code of a single webpage that collects a visitor's contact information.
+This repository contains HTML and CSS code that follow accessibility standards in a way to have an optimized web application for search engines.